chiyodad/cbeams.github.io/_drafts/epoch.md

 ### Dedicated Jekyll timestamp metadata
-In the first section of this article I described using the Jekyll alias generator plugin to express timestamp shortlink urls, e.g.:
+In the first section of this article I described using the Jekyll alias generator plugin to express shortlink paths, e.g.:

     ---
     title: A Quick Example